Killer whale at center of 'Blackfish' dies

 - Tilikum, a bull orca, was part of the last generation of killer whales that will be housed at SeaWorld

-- The whale was fighting what's likely an as-yet incurable bacterial infection in his lungs
+- The whale was fighting what's likely an incurable bacterial infection in his lungs

 (CNN)Tilikum, the killer whale involved in the deaths of three people, including SeaWorld trainer Dawn Brancheau in 2010, has died, SeaWorld reported Friday.